CHAPTER 5. LEARNING TO WRITE

 Mary loves Bill.

 As already stated, this is the sort of error that English teachers are paid to correct, and is commonly thought to be the sort of error that distinguishes good writing from bad.
-What it actually does is, as juat explained, is identify the writer as educated or uneducated, or linguistically assimilated into Standard White English or nurtured on Black English.
+What it actually does is, as just explained, is identify the writer as educated or uneducated, or linguistically assimilated into Standard White English or nurtured on Black English.

 So whiIe I respect the rules of grammar, enforcing them too easily becomes a game of one-upmanship--a game played only on the edges of the field of communication.
 For if good writing means writing that can be readily understood, grammatical correctness has not very much to do with it.
 The kind of grammatical errors that people commonly make--the kind of errors that English teachers routinely correct--seldom destroy the meaning of a sentence.
 In almost forty years of teaching, I have never seen a sentence like this in a student paper: